 While traveling across the Atlantic is not a viable option right now, the ethereal beauty of Paris is the perfect escape from reality.
-As a favorite destination of Thomas Jefferson, one of Virginia wine country’s most famous Founding Fathers, Paris offers a sliver of Virginia history as well.
+One of Virginia wine country’s most famous Founding Fathers, Thomas Jefferson, had a strong connection to Paris from his time living there as Minister of France when he enjoyed the cafe culture, museums, artists and gardens just as you can today.

 Our third president began his journey to Paris in August 1784, when Congress sent him oversees to join Benjamin Franklin and John Adams as an American Minister to France.
 Upon his arrival, Jefferson first assumed the role of American tourist, but by the end of his five-year stay in 1789, Jefferson had adapted to the effortless elegance of the Parisian way of life.